Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/30-create-new-patient-app/10-integrate-ai.md

 # Integrate Form Recognizer

-In this section, we're going to be updating an Azure Function to call Form Recognizer to extract the patient's information from the uploaded image.
+In this section, we're going to be updating an Azure Function to call Document Intelligence to extract the patient's information from the uploaded image.

 ## Updating the Azure Function